isharehowlabs/ventures.isharehow.app/backend-python/RUN_MIGRATION.md

 ## Problem
 The application code uses the `is_employee` column in the `users` table, but this column may not exist in your database yet.
 This causes 500 Internal Server Errors when trying to access user data.

+## Important: If You Get "Table Already Exists" Errors

+If you see errors like `relation "task" already exists` or `relation "clients" already exists`, this means your database already has some tables.
+The migrations have been updated to handle this gracefully - they will skip creating tables that already exist.

+**Solution**: Just run the migration again.
+The updated migration will skip existing tables and only create/add what's missing.

 ## Solution: Run the Migration

 The migration file `migrations/versions/33_add_is_employee_and_support_subscription.py` adds the `is_employee` column to the `users` table.